POSTED: 11 Oct 2023

 What Causes Rebound Hyperpigmentation & How To Reverse It

 Hyperpigmentation is a common skin condition with an array of causes.
-Depending on the severity and location, it can be distressing but there are a number of good over the counter and prescription treatments for it.
-Unfortunately, the path to clearer and more radiant skin is not always straightforward.
-Sometimes even great results can reverse or worse still the very treatments used can lead to this.
-This rebound hyperpigmentation can be distressing especially if good results had been achieved.
-In this article we’ll review what causes rebound hyperpigmentation and its association with popular treatments like hydroquinone and alpha arbutin.
+Depending on the severity and location, it can be distressing, though there are a number of good over-the-counter and prescription treatments for it.
+Unfortunately, the path to clearer, more radiant skin is not always straightforward.
+Sometimes even great results can reverse.
+Worse still, the very treatments used can trigger this.
+This rebound hyperpigmentation can be distressing, especially if you had achieved good results.
+In this article, we’ll review what causes rebound hyperpigmentation and its association with popular treatments like hydroquinone and alpha arbutin.
 We’ll also explore how to prevent and reverse rebound hyperpigmentation.

 What Causes Rebound Hyperpigmentation?

 Rebound hyperpigmentation is a post-treatment phenomenon where the skin undergoes a sudden increase in pigmentation.
 Basically, previously treated areas darken again.
-This rebounding or retaliation of the skin happens due to a surge on melanin production or redistribution.
-When it occurs, it is usually at the end of hyperpigmentation treatment and several factors can contribute to it starting.
+This rebounding or retaliation of the skin happens due to a surge in melanin production or redistribution.
+When it occurs, it is usually at the end of hyperpigmentation treatment, and several factors can contribute to it starting.

-Products like hydroquinone and alpha arbutin work by suppressing melanin production.
+• Interrupted melanin inhibitors: Products like hydroquinone and alpha arbutin work by suppressing melanin production.
 They are invaluable in treating hyperpigmentation.
-However, prolonged or inappropriate usage or sudden discontinuation can sometimes cause the skin to overcompensate.
-This produces even more melanin than before and hence cause rebound hyperpigmentation.
+However, prolonged or inappropriate use, or sudden discontinuation, can sometimes cause the skin to overcompensate.
+This produces even more melanin than before and causes rebound hyperpigmentation.

-One of the most significant exacerbating factors of rebound hyperpigmentation is sun exposure.
-This is because treatments for hyperpigmentation often leave the skin more sensitive to UV rays.
-Without adequate sun protection, melanin production can ramp up to protect your skin.
-This leads to darker patches forming.
+• Sun exposure: One of the most significant aggravating factors is sun exposure.
+Treatments for hyperpigmentation often leave the skin more sensitive to UV rays.
+Without adequate sun protection, melanin production can ramp up to protect your skin, which leads to darker patches forming.

-In general, hormones play an important role in melanin production.
-Sudden changes in your hormonal profile can occur for a number of reasons such as medications, pregnancy or the menopause.
+• Hormonal fluctuations: Hormones play an important role in melanin production.
+Sudden changes in your hormonal profile can occur for many reasons, such as medications, pregnancy or the menopause.
 This may lead to increased pigment production and rebound hyperpigmentation.

-Overusing or underusing skincare products, or not following the recommended application procedure, can lead to uneven results and potential rebound.
-Additionally, mixing multiple active skin-lightening agents without proper guidance can result in increased sensitivity.
-This increases the chances of rebound hyperpigmentation.
+• Inappropriate skincare protocols: Overusing or underusing skincare products, or not following the recommended application, can lead to uneven results and potential rebound.
+Mixing multiple active skin-lightening agents without proper guidance can also increase sensitivity, which raises the chances of rebound hyperpigmentation.

-When skin is treated to reduce pigmentation but then exposed to factors that cause oxidative stress like UV radiation or pollution, it can retaliate with an overproduction of melanin.
+• Oxidative stress: When you treat skin to reduce pigmentation and then expose it to oxidative stressors like UV radiation or pollution, it can retaliate with an overproduction of melanin.
 This leads to rebound hyperpigmentation.
-That’s why its advisable to use antioxidants in your skincare routine and diligent sun protection.
+That’s why it’s advisable to use antioxidants in your routine alongside diligent sun protection.

-Conditions like eczema or dermatitis can make the skin more susceptible to discolouration and rebound hyperpigmentation.
-This is especially if the skin barrier is compromised.
+• Underlying skin conditions: Conditions like eczema or dermatitis can make the skin more prone to discolouration and rebound hyperpigmentation.
+This is especially true if the skin barrier is compromised.

 Hydroquinone and Rebound Hyperpigmentation

-In general, hydroquinone stands as one of the most potent agents in the arsenal against hyperpigmentation.
-It works by inhibiting tyrosinase.
-This is an enzyme that is essential for melanin production.
-If used correctly and for a limited period, it can fade hyperpigmentation, scars and even out the skin tone.
-However, its relationship with the skin is complex which is why it is a prescription only medicine in many parts of the world.
+Hydroquinone is one of the most potent agents against hyperpigmentation.
+It works by inhibiting tyrosinase, an enzyme essential for melanin production.
+Used correctly and for a limited period, it can fade hyperpigmentation, scars and even out the skin tone.
+However, its relationship with the skin is complex, which is why it is a prescription-only medicine in many parts of the world.

-High strengths and/or extended use can lead cause rebound hyperpigmentation.
-Even worse, inappropriate use can cause paradoxical darkening called ochronosis.
-Additionally, hydroquinone rebound hyperpigmentation can occur if treatment is stopped too early (its best to stay on it for at least 3 months) or when there is sudden cessation or reduction of hydroquinone use.
-This causes the skin to overcompensate and produce an excess of melanin.
-Another common cause of hydroquinone rebound hyperpigmentation is sun exposure.
+High strengths or extended use can cause rebound hyperpigmentation.
+Even worse, inappropriate use can cause a paradoxical darkening called ochronosis.
+Hydroquinone rebound can also occur if you stop treatment too early (it’s best to stay on it for at least 3 months) or stop suddenly.
+This causes the skin to overcompensate and produce excess melanin.
+Another common trigger is sun exposure.
 Skin can become more sensitive to UV radiation during hydroquinone treatment.
-Without rigorous sun protection, even minimal sun exposure can exacerbate melanin production.
-This can then cause darkening of the treated area.
+Without rigorous sun protection, even minimal exposure can ramp up melanin production and darken the treated area.

-The best way to prevent rebound hyperpigmentation is to understand the causes of it.
-A lot of the risks can be reduced by avoiding these and taking a careful and gentle approach to treating hyperpigmentation in the first place.
+The best way to prevent rebound hyperpigmentation is to understand its causes.
+You can reduce many of the risks by avoiding these and taking a careful, gentle approach to treating hyperpigmentation in the first place.
 Here are the best ways to prevent rebound hyperpigmentation:

-• Guided Usage: always use treatments like hydroquinone, under the guidance of a medical professional.
-This ensures you’re using the right concentration and frequency for an appropriate duration.
-They will also make sure that the rest of your skincare routine supports your treatment and provide a protocol that will allow you to transition off the treatment without risking rebound hyperpigmentation.
+• Guided usage: Always use treatments like hydroquinone under the guidance of a medical professional.
+This makes sure you use the right concentration and frequency for an appropriate duration.
+They will also make sure the rest of your routine supports your treatment, and provide a protocol that lets you transition off it without risking rebound hyperpigmentation.

-• Strict Sun Protection: sunscreen isn’t just for sunny days.
-You should use a broad spectrum sunscreen with at least SPF 30 every day.
-Even if it is cloudy or you’re indoors.
+• Strict sun protection: Sunscreen isn’t just for sunny days.
+You should use a broad-spectrum sunscreen with at least SPF 30 every day, even if it is cloudy or you’re indoors.
 If you’re out in the sun, also use additional protection like hats and clothing.
-This will protect you fro UV damage and prevent rebound effects.
+This will protect you from UV damage and prevent rebound effects.

-• Gradual Discontinuation: instead of stopping usage abruptly, it is better to taper off products like hydroquinone and alpha arbutin gradually.
-This can give the skin time to adjust without overreacting.
-Using a retinoid alongside hydroquinone and after finishing can also help maintain the results and reduce the chances of rebound.
-Often doctors will also start alpha arbutin when hydroquinone is stopped alongside a retinoid to stabilise the melanin cells and further reduce the risk of rebound hyperpigmentation.
+• Gradual discontinuation: Instead of stopping abruptly, it is better to taper off products like hydroquinone and alpha arbutin gradually.
+This gives the skin time to adjust without overreacting.
+Using a retinoid alongside hydroquinone, and after finishing, can also help maintain results and reduce the chances of rebound.
+Doctors will often start alpha arbutin when you stop hydroquinone, alongside a retinoid, to stabilise the pigment cells and further reduce the risk.

-• Antioxidant Support: incorporate antioxidant-rich products into your routine like Vitamin C serum.
-This can protect against oxidative stress which can contribute to rebound hyperpigmentation.
+• Antioxidant support: Incorporate antioxidant-rich products into your routine, like a vitamin C serum.
+This can protect against the oxidative stress that contributes to rebound hyperpigmentation.

 Preventing Hydroquinone Rebound Hyperpigmentation

-There are a number of ways to reduce the risk of hydroquinone associated rebound hyperpigmentation.
-First of all you should only really use hydroquinone under the guidance of a medical professional who will take steps to minimise risks.
-In general you should avoid strengths of no more than 4% unless your doctor recommends it.
-Furthermore, hydroquinone should only be used for a maximum of 5-6 months continuously.
-If another course is needed then a gap of at least 2-3 months should be observed.
+There are a number of ways to reduce the risk of hydroquinone-associated rebound hyperpigmentation.
+First, you should only use hydroquinone under the guidance of a medical professional who will take steps to minimise the risks.
+In general, you should avoid strengths of more than 4% unless your doctor recommends it.
+You should also use hydroquinone for a maximum of 5 to 6 months continuously.
+If you need another course, leave a gap of at least 2 to 3 months.

 An exit plan is also crucial.
-Often hydroquinone is started alongside retinoids like Tretinoin to both augment its effects and because the retinoid can then be used after to help maintain the results.
-After gradually stopping hydroquinone, you might be transitioned to alpha arbutin and alongside retinol or prescription retinoid.
-This will stabilise the melanin producing cells and reduce the chances of rebound hyperpigmentation.
-Of course, whilst on hydroquinone, it is absolutely vital to use strict sun protection.
+Doctors often start hydroquinone alongside retinoids like tretinoin.
+This both augments its effects and means you can use the retinoid afterwards to help maintain results.
+After gradually stopping hydroquinone, your doctor might move you to alpha arbutin, alongside retinol or a prescription retinoid.
+This stabilises the melanin-producing cells and reduces the chances of rebound hyperpigmentation.
+Of course, whilst on hydroquinone, it is vital to use strict sun protection.

 Reversing Rebound Hyperpigmentation